-Hyper-personalization is a current buzzword in travel marketing trends that goes beyond personalized marketing.
+Hyper-personalization is a current buzzword in online travel marketing that goes beyond personalized marketing.
 Instead of relying on guest profiling to make assumptions about a traveler, hyper-personalization captures subtle details about an individual’s trip planning and booking behaviour based on real-time data from multiple channels and touchpoints.

 By knowing a traveler’s unique interests and behaviour, it’s possible to anticipate rather than react to their needs — which allows for better targeting with tailored content, offers, and the experience itself.
 Overall, hyper-personalization could lead to more bookings because you give them what they specifically want every step of the way.